EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks: Introduction

 EEG can record the rapid changes in brain activity by measuring the electrical potential difference caused by the activity of neurons [29].
-Due to this feature, it is possible to measure neural responses to marketing stimuli and products and detect brain patterns that are related to buying preferences [9].
-For this reason, EEG plays an important role in developing consumer behavior prediction models and, when combined with machine learning methods, provides a deeper insight into cognitive and emotional mechanisms [36].
+Due to this feature, it is possible to measure the brain responses to marketing stimuli and products, and detect brain patterns that are related to buying preferences [9].
+Because of this reason, EEG plays an important role in developing consumer behavior prediction and, the combination with machine learning methods, can provides a deeper insight into the mechanisms which are related to the cognitive process [36].

 Analyzing EEG signals in this field has usually been done by classical machine learning algorithms such as Support Vector Machine (SVM), Random Forest (RF), and k-Nearest Neighbors (KNN), and deep learning models such as Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) [37].
-These models usually use features from the time, frequency, and time-frequency domains, and they do not explicitly model the brain's inter-channel communication structure, while this can be shown as a graph of connections between electrodes, which has a noticeable effect on a better understanding of the decision-making process [38], [39].
+These models usually use features from the time, frequency, and time-frequency domains, and they do are not focusing on modelling the interactions between brain channels, while these interactions can be shown as a graph in which node are electrode and edges are the interactions.
+The graph-based modelling can be helpful for a better understanding of the decision-making process [38], [39].

 Graph Neural Network (GNN) based models are specifically designed for graph-structured data and allow learning topology-based representations [40].
 In the context of EEG, it is possible to assign nodes to electrodes and edges to connectivity values and use GNNs for extracting cognitive-related patterns [38], [41], [42].
 However, GNNs have been used in different EEG tasks, such as emotion detection [43], [44], [45], seizure detection [46] and Alzheimer detection [47]; they have not been widely used in EEG-based neuromarketing tasks.